Connection Lost: Filming and post-production

-The post-production process took four months, quadruple the usual length.
-The team used the Media Composer and Adobe After Effects applications.
-The footage was uploaded directly into Media Composer.
-However, when transferred to After Effects, the compression format caused synchronization issues.
-Thus, the crew used Media Composer to encode the material into the Apple ProRes compression format, which was then imported into After Effects.
-The standard color grading procedure was eschewed, and only greenscreen shots of Bowen were graded.
-Initially, Brown combined the footage into a preliminary mock-up of Claire's computer screen, planning to use screen capture software to create the final episode.
-However, the image would become blurry when zooming in on specific elements.
-Consequently, Brown had to reproduce and animate the whole Mac interface at a resolution of up to four times the standard one.
+The post-production process took four months, quadruple its usual length.
+The team used the editing application Media Composer to encode the footage into the Apple ProRes compression format before importing it into Adobe After Effects, a digital effects and motion graphics software.

-To simulate a computer screen with up to nine open windows, editors and motion graphics producers had to combine the footage with visual effects; they also needed to recreate the interface of the operating system OS X Yosemite.
-Brown and Orcena knew of the visual techniques required from working on Google campaigns, but employing them in a 22-minute television episode could become "very cumbersome and time-consuming", as well as chaotic.
 Orcena used the Mac Pro to edit, as the bins on his Avid computer were so large that they broke the autosave feature.
 Each act was designed to appear as a single continuous shot with no visible cuts.
-The team was required to conceal editing and cuts within a scene.
-One way they accomplished this was by simulating connection issues, which allowed them to switch between takes.
-Other methods included moving the camera and morphing from one shot into another.
-To make sure the episode remained up-to-date, the crew had to keep up with modifications to Yosemite, which Brown said was "frustrating".
+The team used several methods to conceal editing and cuts within a scene, including simulating connection issues (allowing them to switch between takes), moving the camera, and morphing from one shot into another.
+The episode was not color graded, except for greenscreen shots of Bowen.

+To simulate a computer screen with up to nine open windows, editors and motion graphics producers had to merge the footage with visual effects.
+They also needed to recreate the entire Mac interface, particularly the OS X Yosemite version, with Brown reproducing and reanimating the interface at a resolution of up to four times the standard one.
+Brown and Orcena knew of the visual techniques required from working on Google campaigns, but they worried that employing them in a 22-minute television episode could become "very cumbersome and time-consuming".
+To make sure the episode remained up-to-date, the crew had to keep up with modifications to Yosemite during its beta stage, which Brown said was "frustrating".

 Reception

 Ratings

-In the United States, "Connection Lost" aired on February 25, 2015, on ABC.
+In the United States, "Connection Lost" aired on February 25, 2015, on ABC as the 16th episode of the sixth season.
 During its original American broadcast, the episode was watched by 9.32 million viewers and received a 3.4 rating (Note: The rating of a program is the estimated portion of the specified group watching the program, expressed as a percentage.) among adults aged 18–49.
-It placed second in its time slot, behind Empire.
+Its rating was a 0.3 increase from the previous week and Modern Familys highest since November 19, 2014.
+The episode placed second in its time slot in both viewership and rating, behind Fox's music drama television series Empire.
 After factoring in seven-day DVR viewership, the episode gained 5 million viewers and 2.1 rating points, for a total of 14.3 million viewers and a 5.5 rating in the 18–49 demographic.
+This viewership increase was the show's highest since November 2014.